Characters of Sakura Wars

 This article is a list of fictional characters from the Sakura Wars series.
-The visuals of the characters were created by Kōsuke Fujishima and designed by Hidenori Matsubara, while their scenarios were written by Satoru Akahori.
+The visuals of the characters were created by Kōsuke Fujishima and designed by Hidenori Matsubara (who is also known for NGE), while their scenarios were written by Satoru Akahori.

 The names of the various troupes/divisions of the Imperial Combat Revue (e.g., flower, star, moon, wind) are modeled on those of the Takarazuka Kagekidan (Takarazuka Revue).
 Similarly, the names of the troupe members are often patterned on the name of the troupe—flowers in the Flower Division and the Paris Combat Revue, celestial bodies in the Star Division (the New York Combat Revue also uses celestial bodies).
 The naming patterns are likely the work of Akahori, who uses such throughout most of his creations (e.g., in Sorcerer Hunters and Saber Marionette J).